 Finally, FICO measures the impact to model performance for cases where a client might validly populate a field but without variation – e.g., a numeric field 100% populated with 1.00.
 All of these tests help FICO support its clients with model performance and data quality inquiries to ensure the model is appropriate for a client’s portfolio.

-Note: The above information is for US Credit v29 model.
-Refer to “FICO Falcon Model Governance US Debit v26 (v2.0)” document for US Debit v26 model.

 Stress Testing / Scenario Analysis